evansethan/gridx/README.md

 “uv sync”
 "uv run python3 script/cleaning.py"

 The output shows each state's percentage of residents affected by an outage in 2023.
+You can also run this for years 2016-2022 by changing the file name.

 You can see the output of loading and cleaning of the EIA-860M data with the commands